DevonBoyer/PingAnimatedTransition/README.md

 ####What is this repository for?####

 A animated and interactive transition modelled after the 'Ping' app.
-This one was just too cool pass up making :)
+This one was just too cool to pass up :)

 ####Supports####